 A mattress should have:

 There are mattresses with several zones of different levels of firmness.
-However, these zones are fixed in size, position and firmness, so they are unlikely to fit your body's height, structure and sleeping positions.
-It's especially bad when there are more than 3 zones because it's very easy for you to lay on the zones which are the opposite of what you need.
+However, these zones are fixed in size, position and firmness, so they might not fit your body's height, structure and sleeping positions.
+The more zones there are, the easier it's for you to lay on the zones which are the opposite of what you need.
 If the cover is not removable so you can see where each zone goes, the issue is compounded.

 When you consider the cost of a mattress (and of any accessories), think at the price that you are willing to pay each month for a mattress which will literally have your back.